 Thrombocytopenia is defined as a low circulating platelet count (<150,000 per microliter).
 Platelet life span is normally approximately 5 days, with continual renewal.
-True thrombocytopenia results from either a reduced production of platelets in the bone marrow, increased clearance, or sequestering of platelets in the spleen.

 A complete history, physical exam, review of the CBC, and peripheral smear are necessary to narrow down the differential diagnosis of thrombocytopenia.
 It is important to exclude artifact or pseudothrombocytopenia.

 Bone marrow biopsy is performed if all other studies are inconclusive.

 Primary ITP is diagnosed when there is no identifiable underlying condition following comprehensive patient evaluation.